Peter Island British Virgin Islands

 Water cisterns had been built all over the island, but water still had to be barged in from Puerto Rico!

-Peter Island Resort was purchased by two gentlemen who had founded AMWAY Corporation in the states.
-Mr. DeVos and Mr. Van Andel put a lot more time and money into bringing the resort to its potential.
+Peter Island Resort was purchased by two gentlemen who had founded AMWAY Corporation in the States.
+Mr. DeVos and Mr. Van Andel put much more time and money into bringing the resort to its potential.

-Peter Island British Virgin Islands.
-Night time from anchorage
+Peter Island British Virgin Islands Night view from Great Harbour

-After Hurricane Hugo, with 130 mph winds, all the flagpoles were gone.
-Hugo blew away the 600-foot seawall Therefore giant breakwater boulders hurled themselves into the swimming pool.
+All the flagpoles were gone after Hurricane Hugo, with 130 mph winds.
+Hugo blew away the 600-foot seawall.
+Therefore, giant breakwater boulders hurled themselves into the swimming pool.

 Even two barracuda enjoyed the swimming pool!